-The number on the table star command is age of the starburst.
+The number on the table star command is the age of the starburst.
 It has the same units as the ages given in the Starburst99 data file and is normally given in years.
-It is interpreted as a log if $\leq 10$ or if the keyword log appears, and as the linear age if > 10 or if the keyword linear appears.
+It is interpreted as a log if the keyword log appears, and as the linear age otherwise.